Thank you for reading our post, please rate this article at the end.

 Can fishing line be too heavy?

 If you fish with line that’s too heavy, you increase the risk of breaking your rod.
-Getting the right advice from your local tackle store will take the guesswork out of choosing a balanced outfit and it avoids using the wrong gear for the job.
+Getting the right advice from your local tackle store will take the guesswork out of choosing a balanced outfit, and it will avoid using the wrong gear for the job.

 Where should I put weight on my line?